Ambroise Louis Garneray: Early life

 Garneray was born in Paris (on Rue Saint-Andre-des-arts, in the Latin Quarter) on 19 February 1783.
-He was the elder son of Jean-François Garneray (1755–1837), painter of the king, who was pupil of Jacques-Louis David.
+He was the oldest son of Jean-François Garneray (1755–1837), painter of the king, who was pupil of Jacques-Louis David.
 At thirteen, he joined the Navy as a seaman, encouraged by his cousin, Beaulieu-Leloup, commander of the frigate Forte ("the Stout one").
 Garneray sailed from Rochefort to the Indian Ocean with the frigate division under Sercey, to which the Forte belonged.

-Garneray took part in the various campaigns of Sercey division and witnessed the hardship it met in the battle against Arrogant and Victorious.
+Garneray took part in the various campaigns of Sercey division, seeing action against the British warships Arrogant and Victorious.
 He then served in 1798 on the corvette Brûle Gueule ("Mouth burner"), which patrolled with the frigate Preneuse ("the Taker").
 Returning from this campaign, the Brûle Gueule and Preneuse were chased by a British squadron comprising two ships of the line, one frigate and one corvette; the French flew into a creek near Rivière Noire District whose shallow waters prevented the British from pursuing.
-The next day, the British squadron attacked; the French had established strong defensive positions by installing the unusable batteries of their ships ashore, and repelled the British squadron.
+The next day, the British squadron attacked; the French had established strong defensive positions by installing the unusable cannons of their ships ashore, and repelled the British.